giahuy-204/Race-To-Death/README.md

 Control your car by using Keyboard or Touched (android). <br>
 It's simple.
 Dodge enemies's bullets and try to shoot them back.
 The farther you get, the more point you receive. <br>
 Each time you reach a certain point, a huge boss will appear and challenge your skills.
-Do you dare to accept his challenge ?
+Do you dare to accept its challenge?

 ## Contributors